 Taiji, also spelled Taichi, is often translated as “the unlimited, absolute, boundless..”.

 As other ancient traditions and practices, the Taiji path is a path of going back to the origin, returning to the most natural state.

 Returning to a state of being of harmony, balance, and union of the yin and yang aspects, this and that, the inner and the outer, I and the other, expansion and compression, up and down, full and empty, beginning and end…

 The Taiji Practice

-As we practice, and begin to learn how to sit, stand, move, breathe, etc, our awareness generally naturally develops, our minds begin to become more still, spacious, and able to focus, our tensions release, our bodies gradually align and open, and our hearts too… Over time bringing back our mind, body, breath, energy, to operating together more harmoniously as one.
+As we practice, and begin to learn how to sit, stand, move, breathe, etc, our awareness naturally develops, our mind begins to become more still, spacious, and able to focus, our tensions release, our body gradually align and open, and our heart too… Over time bringing back our mind, body, breath, energy, to operating together more harmoniously as one.

 What is Qigong?

 The Qi (pronounced “chi”) of Qigong is different than the “ji” of Taiji.
 “Qi” of Qigong is generally translated as: the life force that is moving in all things.

 “Gong” is translated as “skill”, “work”, or “deep refinement”.